-As of March 31, 2023, we had cash of \$30.8 million.
-We expect to continue to incur significant operating expenses in the fiscal year ending December 31, 2023 and beyond to support our planned continued clinical development of DA-1241 and DA-1726.
-We expect that our cash will be adequate to fund operations into 2024 and for at least 12 months following the issuance of the financial statements contained in this Quarterly Report.
-We will need to continue to raise additional funds until we are able to generate sufficient revenues to fund our development activities.
-Our future operating activities, coupled with our plans to raise capital or issue debt financing, may provide additional liquidity in the future, however these actions are not solely within our control and we are unable to predict the ultimate outcome of these actions to generate the liquidity ultimately required.
+As of June 30, 2023, we had cash of \$28.7 million.
+We expect to continue to incur significant operating losses in the foreseeable future to support our planned continued clinical development of DA-1241 and DA-1726.
+We expect that our cash will be adequate to fund operations into the third quarter of 2024.
+We will need to continue to raise additional funds until we are able to generate sufficient revenues to fund our development activities, however these actions are not solely within our control and we are unable to predict the ultimate outcome of these actions to generate the liquidity ultimately required.